yale-winter/pyprobpro-mod/README.md

 - - - - - - - - - - - - - - - - - - - - - - - - -
 **PyProbPro: Python Problem Provider**
 - - - - - - - - - - - - - - - - - - - - - - - - -
+Test your Problem Solving and try to get a better time

 Create a google sheet online or use with .csv offline with the following schema:

 | Problem Description | Test Cases | Time |